jpereiran/chana/README.md

-# Chana: An NLP toolkit the Shipibo-Konibo language of Peru.
+# Chana: An NLP toolkit for the Shipibo-Konibo language of Peru.

 chana is a Python module of various NLP tools for the Shipibo-Konibo.
 Some of these tools can be reused on other peruvian indigenous and/or highly agglutinative languages.